DrewWing/EDrewcatedGuesser/docs/Conventions.md

 ## Other Code/resources
-All other code and resources must contain at the top (or close to the top) of the file the following:
+All other code, resources, or other files must contain at the top (or close to the top) of the file the following:
 ```
+Copyright (C) 2024, Drew Wingfield

-This [script/document/file] is part of Drew Wingfield's EDrewcated Guesser.
-It is licensed under the license found at LICENSE.txt.
+This [script/document/file] is part of EDrewcated Guesser by Drew Wingfield.
-See the license in the LICENSE.txt file.
+EDrewcated Guesser is free software: you can redistribute it and/or modify it under
+the terms of the AGNU Affero General Public License as published by the Free Software
+Foundation, either version 3 of the License, or (at your option) any later version.

+EDrewcated Guesser is distributed in the hope that it will be useful, but WITHOUT ANY
+WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR
+PURPOSE.
+See the AGNU Affero General Public License for more details.

+You should have received a copy of the AGNU Affero General Public License along with
+EDrewcated Guesser.
+If not, see <https://www.gnu.org/licenses/>.

 See the documentation in the README.md file.
 ```